 10. Acupoint: ST-36 (Other Names: Stomach-36/Zu San Li/Leg Three Miles)

-This is one of the most well-recognized acupressure points for immune system support as it promotes blood circulation and promotes the overall well-being of the body.
-It also helps alleviate nausea, lower stress, eradicate fatigue, and boost the immune system by expelling pathogens from your body.
+This is one of the most well-recognized acupressure points for overall well being, and may help to support immune system support as it promotes blood circulation and supports “original chi” in the body.
+It also helps alleviate nausea, lower stress, eradicate fatigue, and boost the immune system by increasing chi in the body overall.

-By properly massaging this acupressure point for immunity on both the legs, one by one helps in reviving the body and restoring a healthy immune function.
+Properly massaging this acupressure point for immunity on both the legs, one by one can help in reviving the body and restoring a healthy immune function.

 12. Acupoint: LI-11 (Other Names: Large Intestine-11/Qu Chi/Pool at the Crook)